-Habitats surrounding the scheme consists of agricultural grassland and woodland (Scotland's Environment).
-Considering the lack of habitat diversity within the trunk road boundary due to lack of tree cover, moderate traffic density and fast-flowing traffic, and regular presence of pedestrians/tourists, it is considered unlikely that any terrestrial mammal species of conservation importance are associated with permanent habitat or resting places within the area of likely construction disturbance.
+Habitat surrounding the scheme consists predominantly of woodland (Scotland's Environment).

+Considering the lack of habitat diversity within the trunk road boundary and the moderate traffic density at the scheme extent, it is considered unlikely that any terrestrial mammal species of conservation importance are associated with permanent habitat or resting places within the area of likely construction disturbance.